theonethread/.github/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature Request
-about: 'When you open an issue for a feature request, please add as much detail as possible:'
+about: "When you open an issue for a feature request, please add as much detail as possible:"
-title: ''
+title: ""
 labels: enhancement
-assignees: ''
+assignees: ""

 ---